Caleb Plant: Amateur career

-Caleb Plant took up boxing at age 8.
+Caleb Plant took up boxing at age 9.
 He won the 2011 Golden Gloves in the light heavyweight division.
 Plant was an alternate for the 2012 Summer Olympics.
 As an amateur Caleb won numerous tournament titles while compiling a record of 97 wins with 20 defeats.

 Professional career

 Early career

 Plant made his professional debut on May 10, 2014, when he was scheduled to fight Travis Davidson.
 He won the fight by a first-round knockout, ending the fight after just 47 seconds.
 He won his next eight fights, five of them by stoppage.
 Plant won his next two fight against Jamar Freeman and Tyrone Brunson by decision, before scoring another two knockouts against Adasat Rodriguez and Carlos Galvan.

 Plant fought Juan De Angel on August 23, 2016.
-It was the first ten round fight in Plant's career.
-He won the fight by a convincing unanimous decision, with all three judges scoring the fight 100-89 in his favor.
+It was the first ten-round fight in Plant's career.
+He won the fight by a convincing unanimous decision, with all three judges scoring the fight 100–89 in his favor.

 Plant fought Thomas Awimbono in the main event of PBC on FOX, on February 25, 2017.
 Plant beat Awimbono by unanimous decision, with scores of 100–89, 100–89 and 99–90.

 Plant fought Alan Campa on September 8, 2017.
 Campa later withdrew from the bout, for undisclosed reasons, and was replaced by Andrew Hernandez.
 The fight was Plant's Showtime Championship Boxing debut.
 Plant completely dominated his opponent, with the judges awarding him every single round of the fight.

 Plant, at the time the #6 ranked IBF super middleweight was scheduled to fight the #12 ranked Rogelio Medina, on February 17, 2018.
-The was an IBF super middleweight eliminator for the number #2 ranking slot, as well as for the position of the IBF mandatory title challenger.
+The match was an IBF super middleweight eliminator for the number #2 ranking slot, as well as for the position of the IBF mandatory title challenger.
 Plant utilized his jab to score points and accumulate damage on the advancing Medina, while using his superior ring-craft to stay out of Medina's punching range.
 Plant won the fight by a wide unanimous decision, with scores of 120–108, 119–109, 117–111.